imzqqq/chat/website/spec/content/client-server-api/modules/moderation_policies.md

 the list.
 When the URL is approached with a `Accept: application/json` header or has `.json` appended to the end of the URL, it should return a JSON object containing a `room_uri` property which references the room.
-Currently this would be a `to.chat.imzqqq.top` URI, however in future it could be a Chat-schemed URI instead.
+Currently this would be a `matrix.to` URI, however in future it could be a Matrix-schemed URI instead.
 When not approached with the intent of JSON, the service could return a user-friendly page describing what is included in the ban list.